gsalaman/mqtt_explore/README.md

 ## Install
 sudo pip install paho-mqtt
 ## Example scripts
 simple_sub_pub.py - one script that acts both as a subscriber and publisher.

+### Dual scripts
 To see this running with two scripts, open two windows.
 In one, do:
 python simple_subscriber.py